jonnylaw/ComposableStateSpaceModels/README.md

 ![POMP DAG](Figures/PompDag.png)

 The distribution, p, represents the Markov transition kernel of the state space.
 The distribution pi, represents the observation distribution, parameterised by the state space.
 The function f is a linear deterministic function, which can be used to add cyclic seasonal components to the state space.
-The function g is the linking-function from a (generalised linear model)[https://en.wikipedia.org/wiki/Generalized_linear_model], which transforms the state space into the parameter space of the observation model.
+The function g is the linking-function from a [generalised linear model](https://en.wikipedia.org/wiki/Generalized_linear_model), which transforms the state space into the parameter space of the observation model.

 ## Simulating the State Space

-A typical diffusion process is the (Ornstein-Uhlenbeck process)[https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process], which can be simulated by specifying the parameters of the process, `theta`, the mean of the process, `alpha` how quickly the process reverts to the mean and `sigma` the noise of the process.
+A typical diffusion process is the [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process), which can be simulated by specifying the parameters of the process, `theta`, the mean of the process, `alpha` how quickly the process reverts to the mean and `sigma` the noise of the process.
 Then we must specify an initial state, which is done by drawing from a Gaussian distribution, since the exact solution to the OU process is a Gaussian distribution.
 Then we pass a `stepFunction` containing the exact solution to the OU process, relying on only the previous value of the realisation (because the process is  Markovian) and the time difference between realisations.

 ```scala
 import model.StateSpace._